 Windows Defender

 Windows Defender offers antimalware protection that’s installed by default if there’s no preinstalled antimalware solution, but it will suspend itself if a user installs a different antimalware solution.
 Users can also not install any antimalware solution and uninstall Windows Defender.

 Windows Defender provides several different types of protection.
 With signature-based protection, Windows Defender provides protection from known malicious software based on the signature of the exploit.
-With heuristics-based protection Windows Defender watches if installed software behaves maliciously at a given time.
+With heuristics-based protection, Windows Defender monitors for installed software that behaves maliciously at a given time.
 Windows Defender also provides protection from software that exploits other software products installed on the PC.

-Windows Defender detects and removes malicious software ware after the PC has already been infected and monitors and protects against viruses and other malware in real time
+Windows Defender detects and removes malicious software after the PC has already been infected and monitors and protects against viruses and other malware in real time.

 Antimalware software loaded early

-Through early loading of approved antimalware drivers during the startup process, a user's antimalware software can start from a known good state as determined by the secured boot feature and can continue monitoring the user’s PC from that point on.
+Through early loading of approved antimalware drivers during the startup process, a user's antimalware software can start from a known good state (as determined by the secured boot feature) and can continue monitoring the user’s PC from that point on.

 To ensure only legitimate and high quality antimalware software has access to the startup path this early, the software must pass stringent tests validated through the Windows Hardware Quality Labs (WHQL) and must have a membership with the Microsoft Virus Initiative (MVI).
 Windows 8 allows only software with certain signatures that attest to their quality to perform this function.

 File History

 File History continually and transparently copies a user's most important data to unused storage on their PC, to a USB drive, or to a drive shared across their network.
-If a user loses data, they simply open File History and find the file they want to recover.
-The File History explorer makes it easy to find lost files and previous versions of all of files that File History protects, which are easily compared in the user interface so the user can select the version they want.
+If a user loses data, they can open File History and find the file they want to recover.
+The File History explorer makes it easier to find lost files and previous versions of all of files that File History protects, which can be compared in the user interface so the user can select the version they want.

 Protection against app tampering; malicious software scanning

 License blocking includes a specific set of telemetry data that’s sent to Microsoft to analyze and respond to, including the app moniker, HWID, and any other relevant data that can be collected without violating the End User License Agreement (EULA) or sharing personally identifiable information.
-The Windows Store monitors apps distributed via the Store for being attacked by malicious ware.
+The Windows Store monitors apps distributed through the Store for being attacked by malicious software.
 If detected, the app is put on hold from further distribution until the developer fixes the issue.

 Secure low-fragmentation heap

 Windows 8 reduces the memory required for apps to run on systems that often have less memory (such as netbooks or tablets).
 By more efficiently allocating and reducing the overhead associated with managing certain types of memory, Windows 8 provides better system performance.
 With the Windows 8 enhancements to the low-fragmentation heap, it’s more difficult for malicious software to exploit how memory is allocated by introducing memory block order randomization and guard pages.
-Block order randomization makes it harder for malicious ware to know where something is stored in memory, and guard pages help reduce the risk of buffer overruns.
+Block order randomization makes it harder for malicious software to know where something is stored in memory, and it can guard pages to help reduce the risk of buffer overruns.

 Credential Vault